 I write to you as a representative of Planned Parenthood Hudson Peconic, Inc. As a branch of Planned Parenthood, we provide many services related to reproductive healthcare.
-We wish to seek a grant for the purpose of giving assistance for the prevention of various STDs to the uneducated and those below the poverty line in the Suffolk, Westchester, and Rockland counties.
-We hope that you will consider what is outlined within to be a worthy cause.
+We have decided to seek a grant from you because you have provided grants to Planned Parenthood of New York City before.
+Even without that, your goals of building healthy communities and empowering patients align well with our own.
+We wish to request a grant for the purpose of giving assistance for the prevention of various STDs to the uneducated and those below the poverty line in the Suffolk, Westchester, and Rockland counties.
+We hope that you will consider what is outlined within to be a worthy cause, as we certainly believe it to be one.

 Sincerely,

-Jared Butowsky
+Jared Butowsky, Financial Planner